 Limited to just 11 games in his rookie year, Reagor did little to dazzle his fantasy owners.
 Those who stuck with Reagor on their rosters saw one measly touchdown be scored which accompanied 36 yards on average per clash.
 No good.

-Perhaps playing healthy and assuming a WR1 role catching passes from Jalen Hurts will be just the boost Reagor needs to wake up and take his fantasy game to the next level.
+Perhaps playing healthy and opposite of stud rookie DeVonta Smith (likely drawing double coverage), will afford Reagor more opportunity to step up and take his fantasy game to the next level.

 Fantasy football sleepers for 2021 NFL season: Running backs